qdrant/landing_page/qdrant-landing/content/documentation/hybrid-cloud/platform-deployment-options.md

 ## Civo

 [Civo Kubernetes](https://www.civo.com/kubernetes) is a robust, scalable, and managed Kubernetes service.
-Civo supplies a CNCF-compliant Kubernetes cluster, and makes it easy to provide standard Kubernetes applications and containerized workloads.
+Civo supplies a CNCF-compliant Kubernetes cluster and makes it easy to provide standard Kubernetes applications and containerized workloads.
 User-defined Kubernetes clusters can be created as self-service without complications using the Civo Portal.

 First, consult Civo's managed Kubernetes instructions below.
-Then, **to setup Qdrant Hybrid Cloud on Civo**, follow our [step-by step documentation](/documentation/hybrid-cloud/hybrid-cloud-setup/).
+Then, **to set up Qdrant Hybrid Cloud on Civo**, follow our [step-by-step documentation](/documentation/hybrid-cloud/hybrid-cloud-setup/).

 ### More on Civo Kubernetes